mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/index.md

 - An upgrade could be provided for a static IP address at an additional cost.
 - All providers must provide their hardware with their service.
 - Future generations of services could create standards around receivers and sat. services.

+### FCC - TV Management

+The FCC would provide an OS container on TV.
+On boot up TV applications can come up where people can save them.

+The FCC container would provide a proxy service to Home Land Security to define what domains can be accessed.

+All TV applications will only be able to access approved domain names.